nens/threedi-docs/source/e_2d_results_analysis_tutorial.rst

 We are going to use the Value Tool to view the inundation depth in our study area using your maximum waterdepth raster.

 #) First we have to make sure the maximum waterdepth raster is visible.
-In the Layers panel, check the layer max_waterdepth_interpolated.
+In the Layers panel, check the layer *max_waterdepth_interpolated*.

-#) In the Attributes Toolbar, click on the Value Tool plugin.
+#) In the Attributes Toolbar, click on the Value Tool plugin (PLAATJE ICOON).
 Now the Value Tool panels opens.

 #) Now zoom in to our study area and hoover with your mouse over the inundation.
 In the Value Tool panel you can read the raster values i.e. the maximum water depth.
-Find that the inundation is op to 75 cm.
+Find that the inundation is up to 75 cm.

 Plotting waterlevels